Injection well: Regulatory requirements

 In the United States, injection well activity is regulated by EPA and state governments under the Safe Drinking Water Act (SDWA).
 The “State primary enforcement responsibility” section of the SDWA provides for States to submit their proposed UIC program to the EPA to request State assumption of primary enforcement responsibility.
 Thirty-four states have been granted UIC primacy enforcement authority for Class I, II, III, IV and V wells.
 For states without an approved UIC program, the EPA administrator prescribes a program to apply.
 EPA has issued Underground Injection Control (UIC) regulations in order to protect drinking water sources.

 EPA regulations define six classes of injection wells.
 Class I wells are used for the injection of municipal and industrial wastes beneath underground sources of drinking water.
 Class II wells are used for the injection of fluids associated with oil and gas production, including waste from hydraulic fracturing.
 Class III wells are used for the injection of fluids used in mineral solution mining beneath underground sources of drinking water.
 Class IV wells, like Class I wells, were used for the injection of hazardous wastes but inject waste into or above underground sources of drinking water instead of below.
 EPA banned the use of Class IV wells in 1984.
 Class V wells are those used for all non-hazardous injections that are not covered by Classes I through IV.
 Examples of Class V wells include stormwater drainage wells and septic system leach fields.
 Finally, Class VI wells are used for the injection of carbon dioxide for sequestration, or long term storage.
 Since the introduction of Class VI in 2010, only two Class VI wells have been constructed as of 2022, both at the same Illinois facility; four other approved projects did not proceed to construction.
+As of September 2026, the EPA has approved 19 Class VI carbon-storage well permits and is reviewing approximately 142 applications.